Wedding Guest Transportation Planning

 Map Every Leg of the Day

 List each transfer guests need: hotel to ceremony, ceremony to reception (if separate), reception to hotel, and any welcome dinner or farewell brunch.
-For each leg, note the latest acceptable arrival time.
+For each leg, note the distance, drive time, and the latest acceptable arrival time.
+If your ceremony and reception are at different locations, factor in photo time so the shuttle schedule does not strand guests waiting at a locked reception venue.

 - 2